Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Results and Discussion

-It is thus obvious that the observed significant noise in the thermal averages of $R^{2}_{00}$, $R^{2}_{20}$ and $R^{2}_{02}$ at the onset of the $N_{B}$ phase arises due to the fluctuations in the directions of the different ordering tensors (Figs.~\ref{fig:7a} and \ref{fig:7b}.
-The relative stability observed in the case of $R^{2}_{22}$ (in the $N_{B}$ phase) perhaps follows from the interesting circumstance that the biaxial order in this film is defined by the ordering of the molecular $\textit{y}$ and $\textit{z}$ axes; while the ordering direction of the $\textit{z}$ axes is fairly stable, that of $\textit{y}$ axes fluctuates however complementary to the primary director defined by the molecular $\textit{x}$ axes.
-The qualitatively different scenario of the Type - B film, relative to Type - A, arises due to the imposition of additional restrictions on all the molecular axes at the two substrates.
+It is now clear that the observed significant fluctuations in the thermal averages, particularly of $R^{2}_{00}$ at the onset of the $N_{B}$ phase, arises due to the fluctuations in the directions of the different ordering tensors (Figs.~\ref{fig:7a} and \ref{fig:7b}).
+The qualitatively different scenario of the Type-B film, relative to Type-A, seems to arise due to the imposition of additional restrictions on all the molecular axes at the two substrates.

-Comparing the two films in their biaxial phase, we observe that both have primary director (defined as the direction of maximum molecular order) contained in the plane of the substrates, with molecular $\textit{y}$-axes defining such a direction for the Type - A film while $\textit{x}$-axes play that role for Type - B film.
+Comparing the two films in their biaxial phase, we observe that both have primary director (defined as the direction of maximum molecular order) contained in the plane of the substrates, with molecular $\textit{y}$-axes defining such a direction for the Type-A film while $\textit{x}$-axes play that role for Type-B film.
 However, imposition of anchoring constraints on all molecular axes leaves the second film frustrated, leading to significant fluctuations of the ordering directions.
+It is in this context that the earlier observation on the scattering of the MC average values arising from different initial random configurations points to a glass-like behaviour of the frustrated Type-B film, once the onset of its biaxial phase takes place.

-Moreover from a practical point of view, it is much easier to prepare substrates which need to restrain only one type of axes of the system.
-Thus Type - A lends itself as a possible structure containing stable and significant order contained within the plane of the film (and hence can be unambiguously coupled to an in-plane external field), with the added convenience in the preparation of required substrates.
+From a practical point of view, it is simpler to prepare substrates which need to restrain only one type of axes of the system.
+Thus Type-A lends itself as a possible stable structure containing significant order within the plane of the film, with potential applications.